cmu-sei/kaiju/docs/FnHashing.md

 # Function Hashing and Similarity Comparison

-CERT Function Hashing is a collection of tools that allow for creation of static hashes that may be used to identify functions within a program or test similarity between programs.
+CERT Kaiju Function Hashing is a collection of tools that allow for creation of static hashes that may be used to identify functions within a program or test similarity between programs.
 These hashes may be used in malware analysis and identification, including identifying important features of a program to include in YARA signatures.